 - With extreme diets, such as a long term ketogenic diet, adaptations can become maladaptive.

 - The ketogenic diet is acid forming in the body.

 - The kidney has to adapt to excess acidity.

 - Dr. Pizzorno asserts that as the body become more acidic, this impairs glutathione’s ability to bind to environmental chemicals and the body’s ability to produce glutathione.

 As you make a person more acidic, they lose bones, they get more kidney stones, and here’s a real big kicker, it also—for some reason—it impairs the ability of the body to maintain muscle mass.

-Dr. Pizzorno is one of the expert speakers at IFM’s 2020 Annual International Conference (AIC).
+Learn more about topics and speakers covered at IFM’s 2020 Annual International Conference (AIC).